hpcmtint/kea-docker2/README.md

 OneClick script allows for easy deployment of kea-dhcp server.
 (Including kea-dhcp4, kea-dhcp6 and postgresql lease database)

+Please note that you need to have IPv4 and IPv6 addresses used by Kea assigned to your host.

+Preparation:
 - Edit `.env` file to set your parameters.
 - Run `./build_images.sh` to prepare kea images

+Running Kea:
 - Run `docker compose up` to run all containers